My services are also available online.

-We work via Zoom in the comfort of your own home to improve your movement and help you get back to your active life.
-We assure your privacy, confidentiality and personal safety.
+I work via the Jane clinic software video link in the comfort of your own home to improve your movement and help you get back to your active life.
+I assure your privacy, confidentiality and personal safety.

 What it involves:

 - request your Anatomy in Motion wedges from me